sonofhypnos/dotfiles/README.md

 ## TODOs

+- [ ] we could change our bios such that we power on our device at midnight and then allow our backup to run.
 - [ ] Add secrets for backup
 - [ ] Add secrets for SSH (check which ones you want on desktop or other machines etc.)
 - [ ] Note: there is a problem, because we need the home-manager setup thing, but to get that zshrc and bashrc need to be set up if we want to add things under `~/bin` to the path, but this is done by home-manager: